 Mostly, you come in post-surgery and nearly every clinic does that, day one, day seven, depending on what procedure.
 Then you would see the nurse.
 You’d get your postop bag that’s got a few gifts in it from the practise, a voucher for a procedure or a healite treatment, something nice to make you feel better after you’ve had surgery.
 Then they usually come back at eight weeks.
 We see them at six months and then again at 12 months and then we like to see everybody annually after that.
 Generally, people’s lives get busy and you’re right, if you don’t hear from them, it’s usually because they’re happy.
 But we do send reminders and to make sure that people are coming in, particularly for breast augmentation, because you have a device that requires looking after, and it’s important that you keep that up to date.

 Yeah, Coco Ruby’s fantastic.
 It works in well with what the surgeons do, so if you are considering a facelift, you will want to make sure that your skin on your face was in its best possible condition before you have the face lift.
 We have Tara and Julia who are in our Coco Ruby.
 They do all of the skin treatments.
 They have dermapen, they have Cutera, they have Fraxel, Co2 ablative, and other skin treatments.
-We do Sandra and Kay as injectors, nurse injectors, so they can do filler and Botox.
-Then we have Dr Kumar, who does also filler and Botox, but he does liposuction and he’s a doctor, as opposed to the nurses.
+We do Sandra and Kay as injectors, nurse injectors, so they can do filler and Anti-wrinkle injections.
+Then we have Dr Kumar, who does also filler and Anti-wrinkle injections, but he does liposuction and he’s a doctor, as opposed to the nurses.